 Then 2009 hit and we had triplets.
 But they were very small so our little house was really no problem.

-Then 2011 hit and I went back to work full-time and the only way we could afford child care for three toddlers was to hire a live-in nanny.
-(Seriously, this was cheaper than daycare.
-I did the math.)
+Then 2011 hit and I went back to work full-time and the most convenient child care option for three toddlers was to hire a live-in au pair.
+(Surprisingly, this was also the most affordable!)

-We started minimizing in 2012, slowly shedding our excess possessions, and soon realized that a 1,500 square foot home could easily accommodate two parents, a live-in nanny, and three kids, as long as we lived with just what we needed and loved.
+We started minimizing in 2012, slowly shedding our excess possessions, and soon realized that a 1,500 square foot home could easily accommodate two parents, an au pair, and three kids, as long as we lived with just what we needed and loved.

-We no longer need live-in help, so our home is back to just the five of us.
+We no longer need live-in childcare, so our home is back to just the five of us.
 But we still aren’t budging.
 And here are 4 reasons why:

-True dat.
-And I’m not just talking purchase price, although that is something to consider.
-My property taxes are lower, my utilities cost less because there is less space to light, heat, and air condition, and we don’t need purchase or replace furniture very often because we don’t have that many spaces that need furniture.
-And think of all the things I could I do with that extra money… Send my kids to college?
-Travel?
-Buy a llama named Greg?
-The possibilities are endless.
+I’m not just talking purchase price, although that is something to consider.
+My property taxes are lower, my utilities cost less because there is less space to light, heat, and air condition, and we don’t need to purchase or replace furniture very often because we don’t have that many spaces that need furniture.

 Reason #2: Smaller Homes Are Easier to Clean

-I recently took a clue from my friend Karen (who has 7 kids, a full-time job, and runs a budding non-profit.
-Wow, just writing that makes me feel equal parts awe and exhaustion!) and started a Saturday whole-house cleaning routine.
-I ordained Saturday as the High Holy Day of Dusting and Scrubbing and set the family to it.
+Several years ago, I started a Saturday whole-house cleaning routine.
+My children received this news with joy and rapture.
+(Yeah, right!)
+But nonetheless, I ordained Saturday as the High Holy Day of Dusting and Scrubbing and set the family to it.
 I wrote out a list of everything that needed done, assigned jobs, set a timer, and cranked some tunes.

-We’ve been at this for three months now, and amazingly, it has never taken us longer than an hour to clean the entire house.
+We’ve been doing this for years now, and amazingly, it has never taken us longer than an hour to clean the entire house.
 And I’m talking every toilet scrubbed, every floor vacuumed, swept, or mopped, and every surface dusted.
 I can only imagine how much longer this would take if we had a home two or three times our size.
-We’d probably have to hire a housekeeper, which would only provide further proof of Reason #1.
+We’d probably hire a housekeeper, which would only provide further proof of Reason #1.

 Reason #3: Smaller Homes Promote Family Togetherness: